 Swiss Life depends on its information systems and communication technologies for the attainment of the operational goals derived from its business strategy.
-Ensuring availability, confidentiality and integrity of systems, data and information is a central component of its internal control system.
+Ensuring the availability, confidentiality and integrity of systems, data and information is a central component of its internal control system.

 Risk Management prepares and maintains directives and minimum requirements for information security.
-These are based on various internationally recognised standards, such as British Standards ISO/IEC 27001 and 27002, the Control Objectives for Information and Related Technology (CobiT) Framework v5/2019, the Center of Internet Security (CIS) Controls v7.1 and the Cyber Security Framework v1.1 of the National Institute of Standards and Technology (NIST).
+These are based on leading and internationally recognised Data Security standards such as British Standards ISO/IEC 27001 and 27002, the Control Objectives for Information and Related Technology (CobiT) Framework v2019, the Center of Internet Security (CIS) Controls v7.1 and the Cyber Security Framework v1.1 of the National Institute of Standards and Technology (NIST).
 Line management implements these requirements, and compliance with them is assessed at Group and divisional level in cooperation with information security experts.
-This includes topics such as vulnerability management, security operations, effective IT risk management and business continuity management.
-Corporate Internal Audit periodically reviews the area of information security as part of its audit activities, and appropriate measures are taken to deal with any weaknesses.
+This includes many different topics such as end-device encryption, remote network access control, vulnerability management, security operations, disaster recovery and cross-functional IT controls.
+Corporate Internal Audit reviews the area of information security and data protection several times a year as part of its internal auditing activities, and appropriate measures are taken to deal with any weaknesses.

-All Swiss Life employees, including external staff, undergo regular information security training in their divisions.
-There were no significant information or system security incidents within the Swiss Life Group during the reporting year.

-Information security is closely related to locally applicable data protection provisions, such as the Swiss Federal Act on Data Protection (DSG) and the European Union's General Data Protection Regulation (GDPR).
-More information on data protection is provided in the "Compliance at Swiss Life" section of the Sustainability Report from page 103.
+All Swiss Life employees, including external staff, undergo regular information security and data protection training in their divisions.
+Relevant information or system security incidents are recorded and communicated to the appropriate units for analysis and rectification.
+Significant incidents are reported to the regulatory authorities.
+Information security is closely linked to locally applicable data protection provisions, such as the Swiss Federal Act on Data Protection (DSG) and the European Union's General Data Protection Regulation (GDPR).
+More information on data protection can be found in the section "Compliance at Swiss Life" in the Sustainability Report.